Ramgithj/sfia2/README.md

 # QAC SFIA2 Project

-Flask application, ready to deploy, for your SFIA2 project.
+This application is a simple Flask application, ready to be deployed, for your SFIA2 project.

+The following information should be everything you need to complete the project.

+## Brief

 The application must: